JoseASR/JoseASR/README.md

 🔵 Contact Me

-I´m open to new job opportunities.
-Despite the fact that I have studied IT, i´m always self-learning to keep up to date with new technologies, I can work remotely in person or hybrid.
+I`m open to new job opportunities.
+Despite the fact that I have studied IT, i am always self-learning to keep up to date with new technologies.
+I can work remotely in person or hybrid.
 If you have any questions, feel free to email me or contact me on any of the following platforms:

 ✅[Website](https://jochysoto.github.io/)
 ✅[LinkedIn](https://www.linkedin.com/in/jose-soto-5a43b774/)